xShadowBlade/emath.js/website/docs/intro.md

 - **Support for Node.js and HTML**: eMath.js can be used in both Node.js and HTML projects.

+- **Support for Typescript**: eMath.js exports type definitions to help develop your projects.

 - **Integration**: eMath.js integrates with break_eternity.js, providing a robust foundation for your game development projects.

 - **Advanced Formatting**: Enjoy advanced formatting capabilities to enhance the visual appeal of your in-game elements.